pivotal-cf/pcf-release-notes/p1-v1.6/runtime_rn_1_6.md

 title: Pivotal Elastic Runtime v1.6.0.0 Release Notes
 ---

+## v1.6.4.0 Patch

+This patch release includes CVE patches for [USN-2787-1](http://www.ubuntu.com/usn/usn-2787-1/), [USN-2788-1](http://www.ubuntu.com/usn/usn-2788-1/) and [USN-2788-2](http://www.ubuntu.com/usn/usn-2788-2/).
+Additional information can be found at https://pivotal.io/security

+This also includes a migration from btrfs to aufs as the filesystem for application containers on Diego, for improved performance.
+It also fixes an issue with Cloud Controller returning a 503 error code whenever a user requests the status of an application that is still staging.

 ## v1.6.3.0 Patch

 This patch release includes CVE patches for [USN-2806-1](http://www.ubuntu.com/usn/usn-2806-1/) and [USN-2798-1](http://www.ubuntu.com/usn/usn-2798-1/).
 Additional information can be found at https://pivotal.io/security